AgreeableAK/blockchain-voting-zkp/Guide.md

  Run npm run generate-proof → produces zk/proof.json.

  Later you’ll add npm run verify-proof → to confirm proofs locally.

+setup-group.js now automatically adds a voter if it’s not already in the group.

+generate-proof.js computes the Merkle path, nullifier hash, and produces a proof for the first voter in the group.

+You don’t have to edit group.json manually anymore.

+Poseidon hash for the nullifier hash is correctly computed using poseidon.hash([...]).

 4. Wallet Generation